meltyourface/blank/posts/Lilith/Lilith-Self-Initiation-Ritual-Guide/index.md

 "Ol zodcam g-vohim ol g-micalzo CoLilith zar londoh ol noas mi tabges levithmong vep oiad ol vmplif in od Ri Teloch."

-This incantation roughly translates to: "I invoke the powers of the mighty Lilith, the ancient one who comes forth from the shadows, opening the gates of her realm, bringing forth knowledge and secrets."
+**This incantation roughly translates to**: "I invoke the powers of the mighty Lilith, the ancient one who comes forth from the shadows, opening the gates of her realm, bringing forth knowledge and secrets."

 ### V. Ceremony